UK Corporate Governance Code Reform

 The FRC’s Corporate Governance Review: What You Need to Know

-The UK government initiated the Code review to strengthen the country’s governance and audit frameworks – and consequently encourage investment and growth across the country.
-The reform effort is often described as ‘UK SOX’ thanks to its similarity to the US’ Sarbanes-Oxley Act – SOX Act – which was implemented in 2002 to address a series of high profile financial scandals and control failures.
+The UK government initiated the Corporate Governance Code consultation in 2023 to further strengthen the country’s governance and audit frameworks – and consequently encourage investment and growth across the country.
+The reform effort is often described as ‘UK SOX’ thanks to its similarity to the US’ Sarbanes-Oxley (SOX) Act – which was implemented in 2002 to address a series of high-profile financial scandals and control failures.
+Unlike the US SOX Act, the UK Code is not prescriptive and does not mandate an external audit of internal controls.

-The government’s push for reform is likely to have a significant impact on the accounting industry.
-FloQast research in 2023 revealed that up to 60% of accounting professionals are unsure whether their company has sufficient resources to support control and compliance, while 70% reported that their control framework was not fully automated to meet the demands of the changing compliance landscape.
+The government’s push for corporate governance reform is likely to have a significant impact on the accounting industry.
+FloQast research in 2023 revealed that up to 60% of accounting professionals are unsure whether their company has sufficient resources to support control and compliance, while 70% reported that their control framework would benefit from full automation in order to meet the demands of the changing compliance landscape.

-As the consultation proposals are implemented over the coming years, it’s important that company directors and employees understand how the Code will change, and how that will affect their compliance responsibilities.
+As UK businesses implement the Code updates in 2024 (and beyond), it’s vital that company directors and employees understand how the Code will change, and how that will affect their compliance responsibilities.

 What is the UK’s Corporate Governance Code?